lj-ditrapani/16-bit-computer-specification/timing.md

 Potential physical implementation:
 -----------------------------------------

 - CPU runs at 157.5 / 22 MHz = ~7.15909 MHz.
   All CPU instructions take 4 or 6 cycles.
   Instructions that access data memory (LOD and STR) take 6 cycles.
   All other 14 instructions take 4 cycles.
-There is no pipe-lining.
+There is no pipelining.
-- The VDP sets the "rendering output" line to high to segment the bus and signal the CPU the bus is segmented, the CPU can no longer access the following devices: VRAM, VDP, APU/SPP.
+- The VDP sets the "rendering output" line to high to segment the bus and signal the CPU the bus is segmented, the CPU can no longer access the following
+  devices: VRAM, VDP, APU.
   It sets the line low to unify the bus and signal the CPU it can once again access the devices.
 - The VDP sets the "rendering output" line to high during the 200 visible scan line rendering.
   It keeps the line low during the 62 blank lines.
 - VDP pixel clock is the master clock.
 So a pixel period is ~69.841 ns.
-The VDP can read 4 memory words for every 16 pixels* because it has exclusive access to video RAM during the 200 line rendering. *(16 pixels in high-res, 8 pixels in low-res)
+  The VDP can read 4 memory words for every 16 pixels* because it has exclusive access to video RAM during the 200 line rendering.
+  *(16 pixels in high-res, 8 pixels in low-res)

 ```
        16.6881 ms frame